HRSA funds 20 schools of nursing through the Veterans’ Bachelor of Science Degree in Nursing (VBSN) program.

-The Schools of Nursing will also offer clinical training experiences at various veteran-friendly, and community-based clinics, hospitals, and other organizations.
-Veterans that successfully complete the VBSN program will receive assistance with National Council Licensure Examination for Registered Nurses (NCLEX-RN) test preparation, career planning guidance, and transition into civilian professional registered nurses.
+Veterans that successfully complete the VBSN program receive assistance with National Council Licensure Examination for Registered Nurses (NCLEX-RN) test preparation, career planning, and guidance on transitioning into the role of a civilian professional registered nurse.

 HRSA also funds 89 schools through the Advanced Education Nursing Traineeship (AENT) program, with many of the grantees focused on recruiting veterans to earn advanced nursing degrees.